-The Test Center provides testing for CLEP, GED, Peace Officer Training entrance and psychological testing, nursing exams and special testing for individual college faculty.
+The Test Center provides testing for CLEP, GED, PAN, nursing exams and special testing for individual college faculty.
 The test center is an approved Pearson VUE Testing Center able to provide tests for a variety of clients, such as Microsoft, Adobe, Novell and Cisco.
 See the Pearson VUE website for more information.